assemble/assemble/README.md

 **Get in touch!**

-Have questions?
-Want to discuss assemble?
-Join the conversation on [gitter](gitter.im/assemble/assemble) or give us a shout on [twitter](https://twitter.com/assemblejs).
+Have questions, suggestions, or want to discuss assemble?
+Join the conversation on [gitter](http://gitter.im/assemble/assemble) or give us a shout on [twitter](https://twitter.com/assemblejs).
 The assemble team and community are always happy to help!

 ## TOC